The best exotic pets for apartment living sometimes don’t need many outside areas; they are quiet and often compact.

 Hamsters can live in your small flat because they don’t need a big cage or a lot of room.

-They don’t require much time outside the cage, though, and they may be really enjoyable to watch if you provide them with a medium-sized cage and appropriate accessories.
+They don’t require much time outside the cage, though, and if you provide them with a medium-sized cage and appropriate accessories, they may be really enjoyable to watch.

 14. Mice

 These are the best exotic pets for apartment living.
-Put other mice in the same cage as you would be glad to watch play if you want your mind to be at its happiest and most social.
+If you want your mind to be at its happiest and most social, put other mice in the same cage as you would be glad to watch play.

-The advantages of keeping mice include their ability to be domesticated and the fact that they are quite active at night.
+The advantages of keeping mice include their ability to be domesticated and their being quite active at night.

 However, mice are smaller and more agile than larger rodents, making it harder for you to handle them.